Doctor of Philosophy (2009 - 2013); University of Sydney (Sydney School of Public Health)

 Bachelor of Science (Honours); 2001-2005; UNSW Sydney; School of Biotechnology and Biomolecular Sciences

-Min Jun is Scientia Associate Professor and Senior Research Fellow at the George Institute for Global Health, Faculty of Medicine, UNSW Sydney.
+Min Jun is Scientia Associate Professor and Program Lead at the George Institute for Global Health, Faculty of Medicine, UNSW Sydney.

 Min leads a program of research focussed on better understanding the impact of clinical management strategies in people with kidney disease and its related complications.
 He has developed and leads international projects using large clinical trial and real-world, population based data sources.